knpuniversity/php-beginner-series/knpu/functions.rst

 are always written with a set or parenthesis after their name.
 Some have one or more arguments that allow you to control the function and the documentation explains these.
 Functions typically do some work and return a value, which you can assign to variables or print using echo.
-Go it?
+Got it?
 Ok, onto practicing with the activities!